LLNL/sundials/doc/sundials_developers/source/testing/Benchmarking.rst

 Locally Building and Running the CPT
 ------------------------------------

-The SUNDIALS example suite can be run with Caliper profiling enabled for the CPT suite by setting the CMake options
+The SUNDIALS example suite can be run with Caliper profiling enabled and Adiak enabled for the CPT suite by setting the CMake options

 .. code-block:: cmake

-  cmake -DSUNDIALS_BUILD_WITH_PROFILING=ON -DENABLE_CALIPER=ON -DCaliper_DIR=/path/to/caliper -DSUNDIALS_TEST_DEVTESTS=ON -DSUNDIALS_TEST_PROFILE=ON
+  cmake -DSUNDIALS_BUILD_WITH_PROFILING=ON -DENABLE_CALIPER=ON -DCaliper_DIR=/path/to/caliper -DENABLE_ADIAK=ON -Dadiak_DIR=/path/to/adiak/lib/cmake/adiak -DSUNDIALS_TEST_DEVTESTS=ON -DSUNDIALS_TEST_PROFILE=ON

 This command will result in ``--profile`` option being passed to the SUNDIALS test runner Python script, ``test/testRunner``, which will in turn set the ``CALI_CONFIG`` environment variable before running every test so that when you run ``make test`` the examples will produce `.cali` output files documenting the performance.
+Running ``make benchmark`` will execute all the available benchmarks and produce `.cali` output files for each one.

+To specify where `.cali` output files are placed, define the CMake option SUNDIALS_TEST_OUTPUT_DIR with the directory path.
+By default `.cali` output files are placed in the build directory (:numref:`Installation`) under ``Benchmarking/output`` and ``Testing/output``.

 Refer to documentation section :ref:`Benchmarks` for instructions on building and running the ``benchmarks/`` programs locally.